ItsSanad/Machine-Learning-Notes/README.md

 ### PolynomialRegression.py
 This example demonstrates how to fit a polynomial curve to a dataset, as well as how to select the degree of the polynomial.

+### BackPropagation_Improved.ipynb
+The program implements a fully customizable neural network using backpropagation to train and evaluate on a dataset.
+It allows the user to define the architecture with any number of layers and units, enabling flexible experimentation with hyperparameters like learning rate, number of iterations, and layer sizes.
+The backpropagation algorithm computes gradients for weights and biases to minimize the mean squared error through gradient descent.
+The program includes functions for forward propagation, backpropagation, parameter updates, and performance evaluation, with visualization of training loss and accuracy over iterations.
+It demonstrates its functionality by training on datasets like the Iris dataset or generated datasets (e.g., "moons") to achieve accurate predictions.